CAUT Policy Statement

 As a practical matter, the association must keep all communications with the grievor, whether oral, written or electronic, in confidence.
 Inadvertent breaches of confidentiality can result from the discussion of cases in publically accessible venues and from lack of care in the storage, transmission and disposal of documents.

-Further, communications are protected from disclosure by law if the following conditions are met:
+Broadly speaking, communications will be subject to privilege by law and hence protected from disclosure where all the following conditions are met:

 i) The communication must originate in a confidence that it will not be disclosed;